nostrumbiodiscovery/pele_platform/docs/build_docs/source/pele/index.rst

 AquaPELE
 --------

-AquaPELE extends the exploration capabilities of the standard PELE algorithm by introducing and additional Monte Carlo step to **perturb water molecules** inside protein cavities and dynamically adjust their effects to the current state of the system.
+AquaPELE extends the exploration capabilities of the standard PELE algorithm by introducing an additional Monte Carlo step to **perturb water molecules** inside protein cavities and dynamically adjust their effects to the current state of the system.